Singularity invariants of plurisubharmonic functions and complex spaces

-\n {\bf Abstract.} In this paper, we combine tools in pluripotential theory and commutative algebra to study singularity invariants of plurisubharmonic functions.
-We obtain some relationships between singularity invariants of plurisubharmonic functions and holomorphic functions.
-These results lead a sharp lower bound for the log canonical threshold of a plurisubharmonic function.
-It simultaneously improves the main result in Demailly and Pham (Acta.
-Math 212: 1--9, 2014), the classical result due to Skoda (Bull.
+\centerline{ \bf Singularity invariants of plurisubharmonic functions and complex spaces} 0.5cm \n \centerline{\bf Ph\d{a}m Ho\`ang Hi\d{\^e}p} 3mm \centerline{ICRTM, Institute of Mathematics,} \centerline{Vietnam Academy of Science and Technology,} \centerline{18, Hoang Quoc Viet, Hanoi, Vietnam} 1cm \n {\bf Abstract.} In this paper, we combine tools from pluripotential theory and commutative algebra to study singularity invariants of plurisubharmonic functions.
+We establish several relationships between the singularity invariants of plurisubharmonic functions and those of holomorphic functions.
+These results yield a sharp lower bound for the log canonical threshold of a plurisubharmonic function.
+Our bound simultaneously improves upon the main result of Demailly and Pham (Acta Math.
+212: 1--9, 2014), the classical result of Skoda (Bull.
 Soc.
 Math.
-France 100: 353--408, 1972), as well as the lower estimate in Fernex, Ein and Musta\c{t}\v{a} (Math.
+France 100: 353--408, 1972), and the lower estimate of T. de Fernex, L. Ein and M. Musta\c{t}\v{a} (Math.
 Res.
-Lett: 10 219--236, 2003) which has received crucial applications to birational geometry in recent years.
+Lett.
+10: 219--236, 2003), which has played a crucial role in recent developments in birational geometry.
+Finally, we explore how singularity invariants associated with plurisubharmonic functions can be extended to complex spaces.
 0.5cm

 2000 Mathematics Subject Classification: 14B05, 32S05, 32S10, 32U25 0.5cm \n Keywords and Phrases: Lelong number, Monge-Amp\`ere operator, log canonical threshold, Hilbert-Samuel multiplicity.

 \n